 The Upside: Funny and harmless entertainment for kids and adults; a good family film from Hong Kong is a rarity; Jiau Xu is engaging and amazing

-The Downside: Not very fulfilling; not enough screen time for Kitty Zhang Yugi and her tight white dress; some erratic character behavior
+The Downside: Not very fulfilling; some erratic character behavior